aggression-to-the-mean/AttM/For-The-People/_posts/2021-02-19-Over-Rated-Fighters.md

 Defining “Over Rated”
 =====================

-In a previous post, to assess the extent to which a fighter was Under Rated, we examined if the fighter won at a greater rate than the average Implied Probability of their odds (i.e. has the fighter been overperforming)?
+In another post, to assess the extent to which a fighter was Under Rated, we examined if the fighter won at a greater rate than the average Implied Probability of their odds (i.e. has the fighter been overperforming)?